dynamsoft-docs/barcode-reader-docs/programming/features/preprocess-images.md

 - `IPM_MORPHOLOGY`

 This mode improves the binarization process by eliminating noise and filling holes through corrosion and expansion operations.
-It is suitable for whe the barcode area is polluted or destroyed.
+It is suitable for when the barcode area is polluted or destroyed.
 The following sample image demonstrates the effect.

 ![Before Morphology][9]![After Morphology][10]

 ## Combination of pre-processing modes

 If the image to be processed is more complicated, you can use the above image preprocessing modes in combination.
-After configuring multiple modes through [`ImagePreprocessingModes`]({{ site.parameters_reference }}image-preprocessing-modes.html#imagepreprocessingmodes), `DBR` will try each mode in sequence until the number of successful decoded codes meets the expected value (`ExpectedBarcodeCount`), or the algorithm combination is exhausted.
+After configuring multiple modes through [`ImagePreprocessingModes`]({{ site.parameters_reference }}image-preprocessing-modes.html#imagepreprocessingmodes), DBR will try each mode in sequence until the number of successful decoded barcodes meets the expected value (`ExpectedBarcodeCount`), or the algorithm combination is exhausted.

 ## Sample Code